McGill-ECSE321-Fall2020/project-group-07/README.md

-5. To access the Artist Portal, you need to click the corresponding tap and log in. from there, you will be able to upload your artworks, change your profile and update your bio)
+5. To access the Artist Portal, you need to click the corresponding tap and log in. from there, you will be able to upload your artworks, change your profile and update your bio.

 ![artistFunctions gif](https://github.com/McGill-ECSE321-Fall2020/project-group-07/blob/master/misc/frontend-gifs/artistSettings.gif)